Dana-Mst/e-commerce-project/README.md

 There is also a recipe section that aims to inspire the customers how to use the products they purchased.

-The e-shop is selling "clean" products from small producers like: honey, handcrafted drinks, fresh fruits and vegetables.
+The e-shop is selling products like honey, handcrafted drinks, fresh fruits and vegetables.

 ## Technologies used